DepriFromEarth/dodsfig/.github/README.md

 <img align="right" alt="moonfig logo" width="100" src="https://user-images.githubusercontent.com/25527589/185532914-b3f88743-8877-4f1b-85cc-c62b4396758e.png">

-# moonfig
+# dodsfig
-moonfig is the non-profit project and fork of mastercomfig, a modern customization framework without bloats, respecting the user's choice rather than being controlled by the script.
+dodsfig is the non-profit project and fork of mastercomfig, a modern customization framework without bloats, respecting the user's choice rather than being controlled by the script.

-moonfig is a modern customization framework, and aims to disable heavily unoptimized features and adjust other settings where it does not affect behavior or visuals noticeably.
+dodsfig is a modern customization framework, and aims to disable heavily unoptimized features and adjust other settings where it does not affect behavior or visuals noticeably.
 It also has customization features so that you may adjust settings to your needs/preferences.

-You may find that moonfig makes TF2 a lot smoother, eliminates stuttering, reduces load times and increases FPS while respecting the user's choice.
+You may find that dodsfig makes TF2 a lot smoother, eliminates stuttering, reduces load times and increases FPS while respecting the user's choice.

-moonfig is constantly updated following the new tweaks and features from upstream mastercomfig, while not adding many bloats into the scripts — ierated upon based on user feedback and benchmarks.
+dodsfig is constantly updated following the new tweaks and features from upstream mastercomfig, while not adding many bloats into the scripts — ierated upon based on user feedback and benchmarks.
 If you think there's an unoptimal value, or if it's as simple as a comment being confusing to you, report the problem or make a pull request through `canary` branch and you'll most likely see a fix in a future update.

-This mod is designed for Team Fortress 2.
+This mod is designed for Day of Defeat Source.
 Using this mod on other games using Source Engine are possible, but might have issues and will be unsupported.

 ## Features & Differences with mastercomfig
-* **Respecting your choice.** Unlike mastercomfig, moonfig respects the choice of users settings and only focus on optimizing the game, rather than enforcing your gameplay settings.
+* **Respecting your choice.** Unlike mastercomfig, dodsfig respects the choice of users settings and only focus on optimizing the game, rather than enforcing your gameplay settings.
 The only thing which is enforced is your graphic settings.
 * **Completely free.** We never add paid exclusive releases, or won't have any sponsored things on our project.
-The moonfig project will remain non-profit.
+The dodsfig project will remain non-profit.
-* **Modular.** Mods now consist of two mods: moonfig-core and moonfig-config.
-Instead of seperating the mod based on preset we now use moonfig-config to configure the presets using `moonfig-config/cfg/presets.cfg`.
+* **Modular.** Mods now consist of two mods: dodsfig-core and dodsfig-config.
+Instead of seperating the mod based on preset we now use dodsfig-config to configure the presets using `dodsfig-config/cfg/presets.cfg`.
 * **Out-of-the-box.** All overrides configurations are ready, now you don't need to create overrides folder for yourself.
-Every overrides are stored inside moonfig-config folder.
+Every overrides are stored inside dodsfig-config folder.

 ## Special Thanks to
 * [mastercoms](https://github.com/mastercoms)